wohshon/wohshon.github.io/_posts/2020-11-03-cross-site-infinispan.markdown

 - using the Operator, which exposes a Infinispan Cache api for you to do that.
 - `oc rsh` into the pod and use the cli tool to create the caches.
-- I went the easy way , doing it via the web console.
+- Doing it via the web console.

+#### Creating the caches via Web Console

+Probably the easiest way.

 The web / admin console of the RHDG cluster can be access via the exposed route. i.e. `oc get route` to see it.